-Modern sites in case of error do not show the error code and message of the emergency situation to users, so key responds of the server have to be checked for the correctness of the implementation.
+Modern sites in case of error do not show the error code and message of the emergency situation to users, so a key responsibility of the server has to be checked for the correctness of the implementation.
 The load testing tool should allow the tester to specify criteria for server responses.

 Testing an inadequate system

 Typically, software testing is conducted in an environment that is different from the working one (resources, means of load balancing, and so on).
 So the common problem is the disparity between test and production systems.
 Often, due to the lack of resources or testing programs limit tests carried out on cheap equipment and simulate fewer users than expected on a working system.